WhitelistVideo

 Router/DNS Filters — Still Work (But Have Limitations)

-• Can be bypassed using VPNs or mobile data
+• VPNs or switching to mobile data can bypass them.

 Monitoring Apps (Bark, Qustodio) — Can't Monitor Incognito